-The Barrow Neuropsychology Program in Phoenix, Arizona encompasses the Department of Clinical Neuropsychology and the Center for Transitional Neurorehabilitation.
-These clinical areas provide services to a wide range of patients with known or suspected neurological conditions, including:
+The Barrow Neuropsychology Program encompasses the Department of Neuropsychology and the Center for Transitional Neurorehabilitation.
+These clinical areas are located on the campus of Dignity Health St. Joseph’s Hospital and Medical Center and provide services to a wide range of patients with known or suspected neurological conditions, including:

 - Parkinson’s disease and other movement disorders